South Queensferry to Cramond Walk Through Dalmeny Estate

 Barnbougle Castle

-2.4 miles from Honeypot Creative Cafe, past Whitehouse Bay Beach (excellent views of the Forth Bridge) and Peatdraught Bay is the Barnbougle Castle.
+2.4 miles from Honeypot Creative Cafe, past Whitehouse Bay Beach (excellent views of the Forth Bridge) and Peatdraught Bay is the Barnbougle Castle, the first landmark on the Queensferry to Cramond Walk.
 The original structure of the Barnbougle Castle was built in the 13th century to protect the earls of Mowbray from their enemies but the present castle is the result of rebuilding in 1881 by the 5th Earl of Rosebery, who served as Prime Minister from 1894 to 1895.
 The etymology of the name Barnbougle has been variously suggested to be:

 Barr-an-boglain, Goidelic, “point of the marsh”;